 ON ABORIGINAL PEOPLES

-The Standing Senate Committee on Aboriginal Peoples is referred, as the Senate may decide, bills, messages, petitions, inquiries, papers, and other matters relating to the Aboriginal Peoples of Canada.
+The Standing Senate Committee on Aboriginal Peoples is referred, as the Senate may decide, matters relating to the Aboriginal Peoples of Canada.

 In 2010, the committee held hearings on the issue of elections held in the context of the Indian Act.
 These hearings culminated in a report entitled First Nations Elections: The Choice is Inherently Theirs.

 A few years ago, the committee undertook a special study, on the implementation of comprehensive land claims agreements in Canada.
 The result was a report entitled Honouring the Spirit of Modern Treaties: Closing the Loopholes.
 The report was adopted by the Senate in May2008.